 The robotic workforce can be as large or as small as per your requirement.
 The new bots can be deployed quickly, and that too at a minimum cost.

 Whenever there is peak business activity like a new product launch, RPA can handle the improved transaction volume.
 This means there is no need to hire new staff and train them.

 The businesses that deploy RPA to handle routine tasks can refocus their employees on creative, strategic work and deliver better customer service.

 An intelligent way to integrate it into business operations is to allow the bots to work efficiently on tasks.

 For example, you can improve service levels by automating tasks during customer interaction, reducing time to resolution, and decreasing customer frustration.

 6. Flexibility & Adaptability

-As RPA mimics human action, there are no coding changes that take place.
-This makes it flexible and adaptable to virtually any business.
+RPA is compatible with any software system.
+It mimics human action without coding changes, making it flexible and adaptable to virtually any business.
 ERP, CRM, and industry-specific applications are the best candidates for RPA.